dennishnf/basic-cnn-based-games/README.md

 Basic CNN-based games
 =====================

 Some basic CNN-based games controlled by hand poses.
 Both systems work in real-time.
 The Convolutional Neural Networks (CNNs) were trained using Caffe framework.
 OpenCV libraries were used.
 In order to obtain a better computation performance, the system was implemented using C++ language.
-The systems are intended to work on Linux systems, however, can be compiled for Windows or other Operative System.
+The systems are intended to work on Linux systems, however, can be compiled for Windows or other Operating System.

 Here, two games are presented: